 Why Affiliate Marketing Scams Are Common

-It goes without saying that the internet has brought numerous career opportunities.
+It goes without saying that the internet has brought with it all kinds of career opportunities.
 There are more ways than ever to make money online, meaning that just about anyone can take their income into their own hands.
-However, when there’s money to be made, there are likely to be some ‘vultures’ as well.
+However, when there’s money to be made, there are likely to be some vultures nearby.

 Although they can be found in pretty much any area of online business, scams seem to be increasingly common among affiliate marketing programs.
 The best defense is to become familiar with the tactics being used to fool unwary targets.